 I earned a bachelor of arts degree in political science from Yale University, a master of arts in music theory from San Francisco State University, and a Ph.D. in music theory from the University of Texas at Austin.
 During the 2004-2005 academic year, I also served as an American Council on Education Fellow, completing a residency in the Office of the President at Brooklyn College-CUNY and visiting leaders of nearly thirty colleges and universities.

-I live in Boone with Linda Larson, my wife of twenty-four years, a choral conductor and soprano who specializes in performance of new music, oratorio, opera, and art song.
+I live in Boone with Linda Larson, my wife of twenty-seven years, a choral conductor and soprano who specializes in performance of new music, oratorio, opera, and art song.
 We are both enthusiastic walkers, hikers, and skiers, and I also do a bit of rock climbing.
 I first discovered my musical interests when I heard my boyhood neighbors playing their piano, and as a six-year-old, I begged my parents for one.
 Who would have known that early lessons on a second-hand, mint-green-painted piano would have led to this terrific opportunity in Boone, North Carolina!